NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/5 - Control Flow I.md

 So why do a subtraction if the value isn't saved to the operands?
 The resulting effect is echoed into what's known as the _EFLAGS_.
 These flags indicate the status of certain operations, for example, if the result is zero (ZF), if there's a carry (CF), if there's a negative sign (SF).
 The `jcc` set of instructions (conditional `jmp`s) will either jump or not jump `eip` depending on whether certain flags are set or not.

-Back to the `cmp` instruction, it affects multiple flags but the one we are concerned with are the OF and SF.
-The `jge` conditional jump will read these two flags and jump only if `SF = OF` (overflow flag).
-Essentially, if the subtraction becomes negative, `1 - 2 < 0` then the condition is **not** satisfied and therefore will **not** jump.
+Back to the `cmp` instruction, it affects multiple flags but the one we are concerned with are the `OF` (overflow flag) and `SF`.
+The `jge` conditional jump will read these two flags and jump only if `SF = OF`.
+Essentially, if the subtraction becomes negative, `1 - 2 < 0`, then the condition is **not** satisfied and therefore will **not** jump.
 And since the subtraction is indeed negative, the jump is **not** taken.
 This is how these instructions work.
 If this is too confusing then it may be much simpler to just compare it like: "is 1 greater than or equal to 2?" and of course, the answer is no, hence, the jump is **not** taken.
 If the `jge` is **not** taken, then it will run down into the `puts` function and print `a < b`.

 Let's take a look at the next `if` statement: